Consumer Control is Cool

 - Determine how to best communicate findings to interested parties

-- Integrate solutions for service improvements and operations based on the results of an effective needs identification process
+- Integrate solutions for service improvements and operations based on the results of an effective needs identification process through the use of Fully-Verified

 All that mumbo jumbo basically means: find out what works and do it again; find out what doesn’t work and don’t use it again.